-

 Is Norton’s VPN any good?

-Yes, Norton Secure VPN is a good choice for individuals seeking online privacy and security.
-It offers strong encryption and access to over 1,000 servers in more than 29 countries.
+Yes, Norton Secure VPN is a good basic choice for individuals seeking online privacy and security.
+It offers bank-grade encryption and servers in 28 countries.

 On the downside, Norton Secure VPN does log some data and is headquartered in the U.S., a member of the Five Eyes alliance.